rdedhia/UdacityCS253/README.md

 UdacityCS253
 ============

-This repository will include assignments for the CS253 Udacity Web Development course, which use google app engine to launch applications
+This repository will include assignments for the CS253 Udacity Web Development course, which uses google app engine to launch applications